What is the main source of law authorising this entity form?

 As stated above, the administration system of an SA may be either a one-tier system or a two-tier system.

-The directors' duties and liability are regulated by the Companies Law and established on a case by case basis in the appointment documents.
-As a rule, directors are jointly liable to the company for the following: (i) substantiality of payments made by the shareholders in connection with the share capital subscriptions; (ii) substantiality of paid dividends; (iii) existence and correct maintenance of the company ledgers required by law; (iv) appropriate enforcement of the resolutions of the general meetings; (v) strict fulfilment of the duties imposed by the law and the articles of association.
+The directors' duties and liability are regulated by the Companies Law and established on a case-by-case basis in the appointment documents.
+As a rule, directors are jointly liable to the company for the following: (i) substantiality of payments made by the shareholders in connection with share capital subscriptions; (ii) substantiality of paid dividends; (iii) existence and correct maintenance of the company ledgers required by law; (iv) appropriate enforcement of the resolutions of the general meetings; and (v) strict fulfilment of the duties imposed by the law and the Articles of Association.

 How are the members of the executive body appointed, dismissed and replaced?

-• The duration of the term of office of the directors or members of the Directorate or supervisory council is established by the articles of association and may not exceed a period of four years.
-However, they may be re-elected unless otherwise provided in the articles of association.
-The duration of the term of office of the first members of the board of directors and of the first appointed members of the supervisory council, respectively, must not exceed two years;
+- The duration of the term of office of the directors or members of the Directorate or supervisory council is established by the Articles of Association and may not exceed a period of four (4) years.
+However, they may be re-elected unless otherwise provided in the Articles of Association.
+The duration of the term of office of the first members of the BoD, and of the first appointed members of the supervisory council, respectively, must not exceed two (2) years;

-• An individual may at the same time be a director and/or a member of the supervisory board in no more than five Romanian-based joint-stock companies.
+- An individual may at the same time be a director and/or a member of the supervisory board in no more than five (5) Romanian-based joint-stock companies.
 This restriction equally applies to an individual that is a director or member of the supervisory board, and to an individual that is the permanent representative of the legal entity appointed as a director or a member of the supervisory board.
-The prohibition does not apply where the individual elected in the board of directors or the supervisory board owns at least ¼ of the total shares of the company, or is a member of the board of directors or the supervisory board of a joint-stock company holding the aforementioned shareholding quota.
+The prohibition does not apply where the individual elected to the BoD, or the supervisory board owns at least a quarter of the total shares of the company or is a member of the BoD or the supervisory board of a joint-stock company holding the aforementioned shareholding quota.

 Is it possible to appoint corporate directors or must all directors be natural persons?